 In my coaching work, I am confronted with young people who are making the step from amateur to competitive athlete.
 It is important to me that each person on the team feels like they are being taken seriously.
-Working out commitments helps to involve all members - via the players, the coach, the physiotherapists, etc. - in the responsibility and to address values. - in the responsibility and to address values. - in the responsibility and to address values. - In this way, the entire team agrees to comply with the described rules of action and conduct.
+Working out commitments helps to involve all members - via the players, the coach, the physiotherapists, etc. - in the responsibility and to address values. - in the responsibility and to address values and basic attitudes.
+This ultimately defines the "team culture".
+In this way, the entire team agrees to comply with the described rules of action and conduct.
 Those who agree to do so take responsibility for their actions and help to develop a sense of togetherness.